JohanneKnz/knitting_project/README.md

 Google Fonts was used for the following fonts:
 - Cinzel is used for headings on the site.
 - Roboto is used for the body text on the site.
+- Sans serif is used as a back-up font on the site.

 ### Imagery
 The project images are owned by the creator of the page.
 The background picture is a copyright free picture.
 I have credited this in the credits section.